caddyserver/caddy/.github/CONTRIBUTING.md

 Thus, at the very least, the reporter is expected to:

-1. Convince the reader that it's a bug (if it's not obvious).
+1. Convince the reader that it's a bug in Caddy (if it's not obvious).
 2. Reduce the problem down to the minimum specific steps required to reproduce it.

 The maintainer is usually able to do the rest; but of course the reporter may invest additional effort to speed up the process.